sanjaysharma11/wanderlust-travel/README.md

 - Docker for containerization
 - Heroku / AWS for deployment (optional)
 - ESLint & Prettier for code quality
-- PM2 for process management in production
+- PM2 for process management in production..

 ---